EA31337/EA31337.github.io/docs/index.md

 - [EA Tester][ghp-ea-tester] -
   Headless Forex backtesting for MetaTrader platform using Docker.

+### Other projects

+Other projects include:

+- [Validator for f(x)Core][ea-fx-fxcore-validator] -
+  A full-node participating in consensus for f(x)Core blockchain.
+  It allows delegators to receive rewards by staking their crypto tokens.

 ## Downloads

 You can download above projects from the following sites: